awsdocs/aws-greengrass-developer-guide/doc_source/deployment-notifications.md

 **Note**
 Amazon EventBridge is an event bus service that you can use to connect your applications with data from a variety of sources, such as [Greengrass core devices](telemetry.md) and deployment notifications\.
 For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) in the *Amazon EventBridge User Guide*\.

 AWS IoT Greengrass emits an event when group deployments change state\.
 You can create an EventBridge rule that runs for all state transitions or transitions to states you specify\.
-When a deployment enters a state that triggers a rule, EventBridge invokes the target actions defined in the rule\.
+When a deployment enters a state that initiates a rule, EventBridge invokes the target actions defined in the rule\.
 This allows you to send notifications, capture event information, take corrective action, or initiate other events in response to a state change\.
 For example, you can create rules for the following use cases:
-+ Trigger post\-deployment operations, such as downloading assets and notifying personnel\.
++ Initiate post\-deployment operations, such as downloading assets and notifying personnel\.
 + Send notifications upon a successful or failed deployment\.
 + Publish custom metrics about deployment events\.